 Today’s jewelers have access to an astounding variety of metals in different colors.
 While options such as platinum and palladium are becoming more popular, gold is always a fantastic choice.
 Learning about the differences between yellow gold vs. rose gold vs. white gold rings is a great way to narrow down your options when deciding which metal to choose for the jewelry that ultimately represents the love in your life.
 Here, we take a closer look at different types of gold with the goal of helping you to make a well-informed decision.

-While we often think of yellow gold as being pure, the yellow gold used for rings is an allow made by combining pure gold with metals such as zinc and copper.
+While we often think of yellow gold as being pure, the yellow gold used for rings is an alloy made by combining pure gold with metals such as zinc and copper.
 As with other gold colors, the higher the karat amount, the higher the actual gold content, but the less durable the piece of jewelry is.
 Therefore, 18K or 14K gold is used for wedding and engagement rings.
 This gives them a beautiful golden hue while helping them to stand up against the demands of everyday wear.

 Yellow gold looks nice on anyone, but is particularly beautiful when contrasted with olive and darker skin tones.
 It looks less impressive on pale to rose skin tones, meaning white or rose gold might be a better choice for someone with fair skin.